maxipesfix/iwaki/README.md

 ## TO INSTALL AND RUN on Windows

-Current Windows port is built MinGW framework which does not support RE2 regular expression library.
+Current Windows port is built using MinGW framework which does not support RE2 regular expression library.
 Other features appear to work well.

 ### PREREQUISITES on Windows